DanielleMStevens/Mining_Known_MAMPs/Methods.md

             than each isolate having a dedicated directory) -v : verbose
 -F 'genbank,fasta,protein-fasta' : download genbank, whole genome fasta,
-    and protein fasta associtaed with the accession number
+    and protein fasta associated with the accession number
 ```

 Move all the download genomes in directories based on their file type/ending (i.e. genbank files in genbank folder).